• Home

 Two young men participate in a meeting.

-Free tech training nonprofit Per Scholas has trained more than 30,000 people in the past 30 years.
+Nonprofit Per Scholas has trained more than 30,000 people in the past 30 years.
 Courtesy of Per Scholas

 Recommended Video

-“It said ‘free’, so I was like, ‘okay, I’m gonna do that,’” he said.
+“It said ‘free,’ so I was like, ‘Okay, I’m gonna do that,’” he recalled.

-The ad was for a program at the nonprofit Per Scholas, which provides technology training, industry-recognized certifications, and professional development to low- and moderate-income adults.
+The ad was for a program at nonprofit Per Scholas, which provides technology training, industry-recognized certifications, and professional development to low- and moderate-income adults.
 After applying and interviewing, Juarez enrolled in a software engineering course in which he learned coding languages such as HTML, CSS, JavaScript, and Ruby, which are considered industry standards for client-side web development.

 Eight years later, Juarez, now 27, is a software engineer at American Express and makes $150,000 a year.
 Juarez said he “hated high school” and earned a 1.0 GPA, “which is about the worst you could do possible,” because he felt school was “just making me a number.”
 Per Scholas was different.